Yakari: Adaptations

+Audio

+In 1983, the French-language vinyl record Salut Yakari was released by CBS Disques.
+Since 2009, several German-language CD's have been released with told comic stories.

 Television series

 Original stories involving original and additional characters were written for two television series.
 The 1983 version, made in French for the French station Antenne 2 and also aired by the Swiss Télévision suisse romande (TSR), had 52 episodes.
 The 2005 version, also in French, was a Franco-Belgian co-production made for France 3 and RTBF.
 An initial season of 52 episodes was followed by three more, 26 episodes each, and nine more episodes on VHS and DVD.
 The fourth season is different from previous seasons as it is completely CG-animated.
 A movie sequel is in the making.
 The series was nominated for the TVFI Export award.

 Animated film

 A French animated film adaptation, Yakari, A Spectacular Journey, was released in France on 12 August 2020.
 The film has grossed $3,734,725 in France, Germany, and Hungary, and it has sold 454,806 tickets in France and Germany.